 Progression to the next level

-These courses are generally practical and designed to prepare you for work of a technical nature.
+These courses are generally practical and designed to prepare you for work of a vocational nature.
 Students usually go straight into a job from college, although it is possible to move on to another course provided you have the entry qualifications.
+Progression to higher education is also an option.
 Assessments are mainly practical or portfolio based although there are some short answer tests.
-Functional skills will be taught and assessed during the course.
+Functional Skills will be taught and assessed during the course.

 Entry Level and Supported Learning Courses

 These courses are designed to give you the confidence and practical skills for work - or to move on to a higher level course in college.
 Entry Level students will also study the Functional Skills qualification in numeracy and literacy.

 English and Maths

 RuTC recognises that qualifications and skills in English and Maths are highly valued by employers, which make them a necessity for your future prospects.

 We actively support students who have not yet achieved a grade 4 in GCSE English and Maths with scheduled classes of a suitable level.
 Prior to starting your course we will give you an initial assessment to evaluate your current skills so that we can give you the best support for your capabilities.
 After this assessment you will either be enrolled on to a GCSE or a Functional Skills programme.
 Your tutors will be available to help you every step of the way.